forta-network/docs/docs/slashing-creating-proposal.md

     3. Click on "Connect to Web3"

 2. Go to "7.
 ProposeSlash" and input your parameters:
-    1. *_subjectType*: 0 for Scanner Node, 1 for Detection Bot
+    1. *_subjectType*: 1 for Detection Bot, 2 for Scanner Pool
-    2. *_subjectId*: a Scanner Node address or Bot ID
+    2. *_subjectId*: a Bot ID or Scanner Pool ID
     3. *_penaltyId*: The keccak256 hash of the slash reason, in uppercase separated by underscores.
         1. *MISCONDUCT_SLASH*: 0xe147df3b4755943b8e7219d7acfd0fd67879bdbf5f62537886a5e2acd476ee7d
         2. *OPERATIONAL_SLASH*: 0x602d37be0dfc88daa6b674e3c42ff4efabf3e86cef482bce18b643e8c0a1b33c